Sports reports: Ex-local Tom Lewis wins SANFL’s Magarey Medal

 Tom Lewis poses with the Magarey Medal he won on Monday night.
 Photo: James Elsby/SANFL.

-This story includes a contribution from Terry Hann.
+This story includes contributions from Michael Potts, Terry Hann and Daniel Irvine.

 A dominant mid-season burst has catapulted Sturt superstar – and Unity College old scholar – Tom Lewis to a convincing Magarey Medal victory at the SANFL’s gala event on Monday night.